tensorlayer/HyperPose/README.md

 While in practice, developers need to customize their training set, data augmentation methods according to their requirement.
 For this reason, we reimplemented this project in [TensorLayer fashion](https://github.com/tensorlayer/tensorlayer).

 ⚠️ ⚠️ This repo will be moved into example folder of [tensorlayer](https://github.com/tensorlayer/tensorlayer) for life-cycle management soon.
-More cool Computer Vision applications such as pose estimation and style transfer can be found in this [organization](https://github.com/tensorlayer).
+More cool Computer Vision applications such as super resolution and style transfer can be found in this [organization](https://github.com/tensorlayer).

 ## 2. Project files